pooranis/Rd2md/Reference_Manual_Rd2md.md

 `toc_depth`     |     table of contents heading depth `toplinks`     |     logical. whether links to the top of the table of contents should be included at each topic header.
 `knitr_opts_chunk`     |     options for [`knitr::opts_chunk`](#knitr::optschunk)
-`...`     |     other arguments passed to [`rmarkdown::render`](#rmarkdown::render)
+`nocodelinks`     |     logical.  if TRUE, will remove code tags from links that have them. improves conversion to .rst `...`     |     other arguments passed to [`rmarkdown::render`](#rmarkdown::render)

 ## Details